 Sye Raa Narasimha Reddy 9 Days Box Office Collections (AP And TS): Set To Overtake Rangasthalam!

 Sye Raa Narasimha Reddy has turned out to be one among the best performing Telugu movies of recent times at the AP/TS box office.
 It has emerged as the top-grossing movie of the year in Telugu speaking regions and more importantly, the film has achieved this feat within eight days of its release.
 The movie has already turned out to be the top-performing movie of Chiranjeevi, surpassing the collections of Khaidi No. 150.
-The big-budget venture extented its good run to the ninth day as well and reports suggest that the movie registered decent figures on Thursday as well.
+The big-budget venture extended its good run to the ninth day as well and reports suggest that the movie registered decent figures on Thursday as well.
 Read Sye Raa Narasimha Reddy box office report to know further details regarding this.

 An Inevitable Drop In Collections